evefonwu/cloud-resume-challenge-api/README.md

 - **Availability, Reliability**

-  - Managed services are build upon the availability and reliability of the AWS Global Infrastructure.
+  - Managed services are build upon the availability and reliability of the AWS Global Infrastructure

 - **Performance**

-  - CloudFront Distribution provides caching and fast content delivery.
+  - CloudFront Distribution provides caching and fast content delivery
   - AWS Lambda scales automatically to meet demands

 - **Cost Optimization**

-  - Serverless provisioning costs much less than a server-based solution.
+  - Serverless provisioning costs much less than a server-based solution

 - **DevOps**